cmshorten/cmshorten/README.md

   - I’m interested in data scientist positions.
   - I hope to continue integrating data science and machine learning techniques to solve physical scientific research.

-- Much of my research contains proprietary data but I’m working to increase my footprint on GitHub.
+- Much of my research contains proprietary data. but I’m working to increase my footprint on GitHub.
-- The python scripts posted here are generalized examples of geostatistical research using oil and gas well and production data, including:
+- I have experience in the following processes applied to geologic oil and gas well and production data:
   - data processing
   - imputation
   - visualization